 This is the most important group because these are the elements that carry the functionality of the platform.
 What the visitors can do on the page, what functions are available and basically the entire business goal is conveyed via the interactive elements.
 Their affordances define how feature-rich or feature-poor the platform is perceived to be.
 If visitors cannot find a certain function because it’s hidden or placed other than where it is expected, the conclusion is that the platform doesn't have that function.
 Considering the operational cost of developing each functionality, this lack in affordances can mean several hundred thousand dollars/pounds/euros going down the drain.

-Extended explanation on the Interactive layer
+Extended explanation on the Interactive UI elements

 - Supportive elements